IEA (2020), Offshore Wind, IEA, Paris https://www.iea.org/reports/offshore-wind

-As a part of Offshore Wind Outlook 2019, IEA initiated a new geospatial analysis to assess offshore wind technical potential by country.
-Analysis showed that the best, close-to-shore offshore wind sites could provide almost 36 000 TWh globally per year, which is nearly equal to global electricity demand in 2040.
-However, successful exploitation of this enormous potential requires overcoming several challenges.
-Government policies will continue to play a critical role in the future of offshore wind.
+As a part of its Offshore Wind Outlook 2019, the IEA initiated a new geospatial analysis to assess offshore wind technical potential by country.
+This analysis showed that the best close-to-shore offshore wind sites could provide almost 36 000 TWh globally per year, which is nearly equal to global electricity demand in 2040.
+However, successful exploitation of this enormous potential will require the overcoming of several challenges.
+Government policies will continue to be critical to the future of offshore wind.

-In 2018, manufacturers announced turbines with record-level rated capacities ranging from 10 MW to 12 MW, to be available for plants commissioned after 2020.
-These turbines are expected to deliver the record-low winning bids (USD 55-75/MWh) submitted since 2017 in Germany, the United Kingdom and the Netherlands.
+In 2018, manufacturers announced that turbines with record-level rated capacities ranging from 10 MW to 12 MW would be available for plants commissioned after 2020.
+These turbines are expected to garner the lowest winning bids (USD 55-75/MWh) submitted since 2017 in Germany, the United Kingdom and the Netherlands.

 Recent EU auction results indicate cost reductions of 45‑50% in the next five years owing to economy-of-scale advantages, standardisation and clustering.
-The strike prices in the UK offshore auction resolved in September 2019 with expected commission in 2025 were only USD 49-52, which is an evidence of rapid offshore technology maturing in coming years.
+The strike prices in the UK offshore auction resolved in September 2019, with expected commissioning in 2025, were only 49-52 USD/MWh, which is evidence of rapid offshore technology maturation in upcoming years.

-In the United States, developers proposed multiple projects in four different states (Maryland, Long Island, New Jersey and North Carolina).
+In the United States, developers have proposed multiple projects in four different states (Maryland, New York, New Jersey and North Carolina).

-Chinese Taipei completed an auction for 5.5 GW of offshore wind capacity, and the utility already signed power purchase agreements for 1 GW, with the revised feed-in tariff announced in late February 2019.
+Chinese Taipei completed an auction for 5.5 GW of offshore wind capacity and the utility has already signed power purchase agreements for 1 GW, with the revised feed-in tariff announced in late February 2019.

 In Japan, the parliament has approved a new law to define project development zones.
-This new law is expected to reduce permitting and grid connection challenges, and result in the deployment of large-scale projects.
+This new legislation is expected to reduce permitting and grid connection challenges, and to result in the deployment of large-scale projects.

 The pace of growth in these nascent markets could accelerate the expansion of offshore wind outside of Europe and China.
 These markets face permitting and grid connection challenges, however, and costs remain relatively high.